 “We want to fill our culture again with the Christian spirit … We want to burn out all the recent immoral developments in literature, in the theater, and in the press – in short, we want to burn out the poison of immorality which has entered into our whole life and culture as a result of liberal excess during the past years.”
 [The Speeches of Adolf Hitler, 1922-1939, Vol. 1 (London, Oxford University Press, 1942), pg.
 871-872]

-The theism of Hitler and the Nazis was a dominant theme running through their speeches, for example (the following from the “Essential Hitler” compilation, pages 161, 162 and 499):
+The theism of Hitler and the Nazis was a dominant theme running through their speeches.
+Three examples from speeches by Hitler are (from the “Essential Hitler” compilation, pages 161, 162 and 499):

 “Hence this song [The German anthem] also constitutes a pledge to the Almighty, to His will and to His work: for man has not created this Volk, but God, that God who stands above us all.
 He formed this Volk, and it has become what it should according to God’s will, and according to our will, it shall remain, nevermore to fade!”
 (Speech, July 31, 1937)